'RHONY' Star Ramona Singer Concerned That Ex-Husband Mario Will Remain In FL Despite Deadly Storms

 “It was a truly wonderful party and we all had such a good time… I am so proud of her for graduating from a top school.”

-Ramona went on to say Avery graduated with flying colors and deserved her special graduation party with friends and family.
+Ramona went on to say that Avery graduated with flying colors and deserved her special graduation party with friends and family.

 Ramona added that Avery, who works in the financial field, is currently living with her in New York City at the moment.